carl-berg/adatabasefixture/README.md

 Contains the abstract class DatabaseFixtureBase which needs an `IDatabaseAdapter` and an optional `IMigrator` to be created.

 **ADatabaseFixture.SqlServer**
-Contains `SqlServerDatabaseAdapter : IDatabaseAdapter` for usage against an SqlServer database
+Contains `SqlServerDatabaseAdapter : IDatabaseAdapter` for usage with an SqlServer database

 **ADatabaseFixture.GalacticWasteManagement**
 Contains `GalacticWasteManagementMigrator : IMigrator` which implements the migrator using the [Galactic-Waste-Management](https://github.com/mattiasnordqvist/Galactic-Waste-Management) migration library